ericyuan915/Flight-Booking-Service/README.md

 * Complete a working prototype of flight booking application that connects to the SQLite database then allows customers to use a CLI to search, book, cancel, etc. flights

 UI (`FlightService.py`) and partial backend (`Query.py`).
-In real life, I would develop a web-based interface instead of a CLI.

 *** Please enter one of the following commands ***